Car Camping – How to Save Money on Accommodation Costs

-by | Last updated Apr 18, 2024 | Live - Accommodation, Live Work Play Travel
+by | Last updated Jan 27, 2025 | Live - Accommodation, Live Work Play Travel, Transport / Travelling

 Firstly, My Story of How It Happened

 Not sure what to do, I went to the service centre on the highway and had a cup of coffee in McDonalds.
-I noticed there were lots of trucks and cars parked and this is when I got the idea to sleep in my car.
-Scouring the parking area I found a spot to park my car, laid the seat back, threw a blanket over me, locked all the doors and dozed off.
-Reflecting on the night I realised I could sleep in my car to save on accommodation costs when I travel.
-It needs more planning that what I did.
-So here are my best tips and tricks on how you can sleep in your car to save money on accommodation costs.
+I noticed there were a number of trucks and cars parked.
+This is when I got the idea to sleep in my car – well I actually had no choice.
+Scouring the parking area I found a spot to park my car.
+I locked the doors, laid the driver’s seat back, threw a blanket over me and dozed off.
+I woke a few times during the night from the noise and the light as other vehicles arrived at the service centre to get fuel.
+I didn’t realise how many people travel during the night.

-Pros and Cons to Sleeping In Your Car Overnight to Save Money
+Pros and Cons to Sleeping In Your Car

-Be Prepared for Spending a Night in Your Car
+How to Prepare for Spending a Night in Your Car

 Travel Blanket & Pillow